 Fall is a wonderful time to take walks, especially since the weather has been so nice!
 I wanted to go on a leaf hunt with my kids but I’m not great at identifying what types of trees the leaves fell from, so I started looking for a simple sheet that we could refer to (like a leaf scavenger hunt) and couldn’t find a good one.
 Instead, we decided to pick up as many different leaves as we could and make our own.
 The kind people from The Morton Arboretum helped me to label the leaves.
 You can print out this page and take it along on your walks around the neighborhood or in the forest preserve.
 Try to find all the leaves on the page!
 Click here to download the Leaf Hunt (pdf file) and print it out.
 (You also could click on the image below and print it from the site, but the quality won’t be quite as good.)

 About the Author

 Annie loves making great memories with her kids and started Kidlist in 2011 so she can help others do the same!
-Besides finding fun and exciting things to do, Annie, her husband, and their kids enjoy caring for their chickens and hanging out with them in the backyard.
+Besides finding fun and exciting things to do, Annie and her kids enjoy caring for their chickens and hanging out with them in the backyard.
 Click here to read about Annie's chickens and see pictures!
 She also finds joy in gardening, home improvement projects, knitting, soap making, and painting along with being active in her community, church, and as a board member of the Western Springs Business Association.
 Click here to follow Annie on Instagram.